 The track is in full sun and can be windy.
 Bring a hat that will stay on, sunglasses, sunscreen, and an extra jacket in case it's cloudy.
 Bring water.
 The sun will make you thirstier than you might expect and it's expensive on site.

 The main grandstand seats to the left of the starter are good for seeing the track and the cars as they line up.
 But the best scenic views are from the grandstand above the first turns.
 We enjoyed walking around the track and watching from different spots.

-The Historic Motorsports Festival is held annually in May or early June.
+The Sonoma Speed Festival is held annually in May or early June.

-You can get more information about this year's festival, including dates and tickets at the Sonoma Historic Motorsports Festival website.
+You can get more information about this year's festival, including dates and tickets at the Sonoma Speed Festival website.
 Advance tickets are available, but you can easily get in on the day of the race without reservations.
 Parking is free.

 How to Get There

 The Raceway is located north of San Francisco, near the intersection of Highways 121 and 37.
-While a big NASCAR event can snarl traffic for miles around that intersection, the Historic Motorsports Festival does not generate traffic jams.
+While a big NASCAR event can snarl traffic for miles around that intersection, the Sonoma Speed Festival does not generate traffic jams.